Preserving Biodiversity (TNFD)

 Step.2: Identify material issues

-• Designate the Group's material issues based on the results of Step1 analysis,
+• Identify material issues based on the results of the result in Step.1

 of the value chain

-• Considering logic for assessing each material issue
+• Consider the logic for assessing each material issue

-• Identify hotspots within the value chain related to each issue, using tools such as IBAT and Aqueduct
+• Identify priority areas (hotspots) in the value chain for each material issue using tools such as IBAT, Aqueduct, etc.

 Step.4: Consider countermeasures